Fort De Soto Park

 - Fort De Soto:

-- The park’s namesake, Fort De Soto, was constructed in 1898 during the Spanish-American War.
+- The park’s namesake fort was constructed in 1898 during the Spanish-American War period and remains one of the area’s most distinctive historic features.

 - Historical Markers: